vacp2p/roadmap/content/vac/rfc/culture/rfc-culture-establishment-2024q4.md

   - ift
   - vac
 draft: false
-description: Creating a plan in Notion, compiling information about the RFC process, initial informing of the teams and the discussions with the teams in the IFT ecosystem.
+description: Creating a plan in Notion, compiling information about the RFC process, publishing a forum post, initially informing and discussing with teams within the IFT ecosystem.
 ---

-`ift:rfc:vac:culture-establishment-2024q4`
+`ift:rfc:vac:rfc-culture-establishment-2024q4`

-Creating a plan in Notion, compiling information about the RFC process, and initially informing and discussing with teams within the IFT ecosystem.
+Creating a plan in Notion, compiling information about the RFC process, publishing a forum post, initially informing and discussing with teams within the IFT ecosystem.

 ## Description